 "To talk all the time about monolithic unity, and not to talk about struggle, is not Marxist-Leninist.
 Unity passes through struggle, only thus can unity be achieved.
 It is the same within the party, as regards classes, and among the people.
 Unity is transformed into struggle, and then there is unity again.
-We cannot talk of monolithic unity alone, and not talk about struggle, about contradictions.
+We cannot talk of monolithic unity alone. and not talk about struggle, about contradictions.
 The Soviet Union does not talk about the contradiction between the leaders and the led.
 If there were no contradictions and no struggle, there would be no world, no progress, no life, there would be nothing at all.
-To talk all the time about unity is 'a pool of stagnant water'..."

-The line of the Vietnamese leaders on unity in the socialist camp and unity in their own Party is the measure of the extent to which they had sunk into this stagnant pool of revisionism.
-Their eclectic formulations and positions around the cardinal issues facing the communist parties of the world at this point were a facile way of attempting to mask their own opportunism-and also probably a sop thrown to try to pacify revolutionaries within the Party and around the world, whose support they still needed.
+To talk all the time about unity is 'a pool of stagnant water'....''53 point were a facile way of attempting to mask their own opportunism-and also probably a sop thrown to try to pacify revolutionaries within the Party and around the world, whose support they still needed.
 But the issues and principles at stake were impossible to negate by a stance of neutrality.
 And, as came out in the early '60s, they were not neutral at all.
 Fundamentally they sided with modern revisionism led by the CPSU, even though the intensity of the national struggle in Vietnam dictated following a "centrist" policy.
 Because bourgeois nationalism and not Marxism-Leninism triumphed inside the Vietnam Workers' Party at this critical juncture, it is not surprising that in the future they would find increasing unity with the bourgeois line of the Soviet Union.